austintgriffith/Pyth.io-Site/sourceContent/abstract/utilitytoken.md

 }
 ```

 On top of this tried-and-true token standard we will need a few other features.
 First, we will need a mechanism for developers to *reserve* funds for the mining of a particular resource.
 Second, we will need a way for miners to *stake* some of their own token against the consensus.
-Later, we will want to have a reserved percentage of Ether stored in a contract to provide *liquidity* to the token at some price floor.
+Later, we will want to have a reserved percentage of Ether stored in a contract to provide *liquidity* to the token.